karlentwistle/karlentwistle.github.io/_posts/2022-01-11-simulate-geolocation.markdown

 date:   2022-01-11 23:02:32 +0000
 categories: capybara
 ---
-I recently added a "Locate me" button to [Film Chase](https://www.filmchase.com), which uses the Geolocation API (specifically [`getCurrentPosition`](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/getCurrentPosition)) to get the current position of the users device.
-Clicking the `Locate me` button triggers some Javascript like this:
+I recently added a "Locate me" button to [Film Chase](https://www.filmchase.com), which uses the Geolocation API (specifically [`getCurrentPosition`](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/getCurrentPosition)) to get the current geolocation of a users device.
+Clicking the "Locate me" button triggers some Javascript like this

 ```javascript
 getPosition() {